bhaaskara/Terraform/TF_Concepts.md

 ### file

 ## IF / Conditional statement
+A conditional expression uses the value of a bool expression to select one of two values.
+Syntax of Conditional expression: `condition ? true_val : false_val`
+If condition is true then the result is true_val.
+If condition is false then the result is false_val.

+Examples
 `vmsize = ${var.environmet == "production" ? var.machine_type_prod : var.machine_type_dev }`

 `count = var.project == "Atos" ?
 3 : 1`

 ## Data source
+Data sources allow data to be fetched or computed for use elsewhere in Terraform configuration.
+- Defined under the data block.
+- Reads from a specific data source (aws_ami) and exports results under “app_ami”

+..
+Get the sample code from zeal vora repo...

 ## Formatting
+Formatting increases the readability of the code. the `terraform fmt` command rewrite the configuration files to take care of the overall formatting.
 `terraform fmt`

 ## Validate the configuration file
+Terraform Validate primarily checks whether a configuration is syntactically valid.
+It can check various aspects including unsupported arguments, undeclared variables and others.

 `terraform validate`
+**NOte**: `terraform plan` command also runs the validate.

 ## Load order and semantics
+Terraform generally loads all the configuration files within the directory specified in alphabetical order.
+The files loaded must end in either `.tf` or `.tf.json` to specify the format that is in use.

 ## Dynamic blocks
+**Understanding the challenge**
+In many of the use-cases, there are repeatable nested blocks that needs to be defined.
+This can lead to a long code and it can be difficult to manage in a longer time.

+**Dynamic Block** allows us to dynamically construct repeatable nested blocks which is supported inside resource, data, provider, and provisioner blocks.

 vars.tf
 ```sh